Melania Trump re-emerges amid marriage scrutiny

 The same year, Trump told gossip columnist Cindy Adams that Melania Trump had "shown she can be the woman behind me," which is where she remained with relative comfort until the presidential campaign ignited in 2015.

-That bright spotlight proceeded to fortify Melania Trump's already steely demeanor, particularly in the wake of the 2005 "Access Hollywood" recording surfaced in October 2016 that caught him saying on a hot mic: "And when you're a star, they let you do it.
+That bright spotlight proceeded to fortify Melania Trump's already steely demeanor, particularly in the wake of the 2005 "Access Hollywood" recording surfaced in October 2016 that caught Donald Trump saying on a hot mic: "And when you're a star, they let you do it.
 You can do anything ...
 Grab them by the p****.
 You can do anything."

 "People talk about me like, 'Oh, Melania, oh poor Melania.'
 Don't feel sorry for me, don't feel sorry for me.
 I can handle everything," Melania Trump told CNN in the wake of the video.